locnnil/workshop/docs/how-to/moving-projects.rst

 Moving a project
 ----------------

-This is the most basic scenario.
+This is the simplest scenario.
 Start in the same project directory where you launched the workshop:

 .. code-block:: console